WFTDA Competition and Rankings

 The Competitive Season

 The 2023-2024 season runs from January 2023 to June 30, 2024.
-Regional Championships for each region take place at the end of the season, with the cutoff for qualifying rankings play scheduled approximately sixty days before the tournament date.
+Regional Championships for each region take place at the end of the season, with the cutoff for qualifying rankings play on April 2.
 Regional Championships count towards the current season.

 The 2024-2026 season will run from July 1, 2024 through June 30, 2026.